openstack/nova-specs/specs/mitaka/implemented/making_live_migration_api_friendly.rst

 ---------------------

 The new REST API version won't work for old compute nodes when doing a rolling upgrade.
-This is because `disk_over_commit` was removed, there isn't valid value provided from API anymore.
+This is because `disk_over_commit` was removed, and block_migration could be `auto`, these aren't valid value provided from API anymore.
 User only can use old version live-migration API with old compute node.

 Developer impact
 ----------------